 When you first received the card, you may have also received a benefits guide.
 If you still have it, check that guide to get a deep dive into your card’s perks.
-You may also be able to access the benefits guide online, just check your card provider’s website.
+You may also be able to access the benefits guide online — just check your card issuer’s website.

 “Be sure to read the fine print,” says David Bakke, credit card expert at Money Crashers.
 “The car rental insurance perk is a great example.
 It’s not comprehensive, and some things are excluded or limited.”

 Once you know what’s available to you, start thinking about ways to keep those perks at the top of your mind.
 Here are just a few tips.

 - Use an app like Sift, which can help track some of your card’s benefits and notify you when you may qualify for one.

 - Keep your receipts.
 If you threw them away, you won’t qualify for many of the shopping-related perks.